-If a pupil is suspected of leaving the school site without permission, in an emotional state:
+If a student is suspected of leaving the school site without permission, in an emotional state: • The member of staff will alert the relevant member of Senior Leadership Team (the Head, or the deputising teacher).

-- The member of staff will alert the relevant member of Senior Leadership Team (the Head, or the deputising teacher). - If the child appears to be missing but there is no evidence that they have left the site, a quick but thorough search of the site should be conducted before the parents / police are informed.
+If the child appears to be missing but there is no evidence that they have left the site, a quick but thorough search of the site should be conducted before the parents / police are informed.
+If there is no doubt that the student has absconded, the school office will contact the student's parent to inform them and call the police.
+Staff will not chase or follow the student as this could lead to the student wandering further afield, acting impetuously or causing a traffic accident.

-- If there is no doubt that the pupil has absconded, the school office will contact the pupil's parent to inform them and call the police.
-Staff will not chase or follow the pupil as this could lead to the pupil wandering further afield, acting impetuously or causing a traffic accident. - If the child is within an easy distance of the school, staff are not to engage in conversation as the child might be in a distressed state and unable to act in a controlled manner.
-This would mean there is still the potential for traffic accidents. - If the pupil returns of their own volition, parents and (if necessary) the police will be informed. - If possible the pupil who has absconded should be brought back to school the same day. - When the pupil is back in school and is in a calm state, the parent, child and relevant member of staff will discuss the issues and any consequences.
+- If the child is within an easy distance of the school, staff are not to engage in conversation as the child might be in a distressed state and unable to act in a controlled manner.
+This would mean there is still the potential for traffic accidents. - If the student returns of their own volition, parents and (if necessary) the police will be informed.

+• If possible, the student who has absconded should be brought back to school the same day. • When the student is back in school and is in a calm state, the parent, child and relevant member of staff will discuss the issues and any consequences.
 This policy will be discussed.
 An agreement will be written, giving details of the incident and agreed actions.
-See appendices A, B and C. - If the child absconds for a second time in the same academic year, a range of measures will be put in place in collaboration with the child's parents.
+See appendices A, B and C.

+If the child absconds for a second time in the same academic year, a range of measures will be put in place in collaboration with the child's parents.
 This might include an Internal Exclusion or a Fixed Term Exclusion.
-If the Principal / deputising teacher is aware that a pupil is not acting emotionally but has left the school grounds (e.g. by mistake), the above procedures may be adapted.
+If the Principal / deputising teacher is aware that a student is not acting emotionally but has left the school grounds (e.g. by mistake), the above procedures may be adapted.